katiejonesyo/games-ts/README.md

 # games-ts

-A bunch of mini games created using typescript, javasdcript, html, css.
+A bunch of mini games created using typescript, javascript, html, css.